MATH 4410

 Course information provided by the 2025-2026 Catalog.

-Combinatorics is the study of discrete structures that arise in a variety of areas, particularly in other areas of mathematics, computer science, and many areas of application.
-Central concerns are often to count objects having a particular property (e.g., trees) or to prove that certain structures exist (e.g., matchings of all vertices in a graph).
-The first semester of this sequence covers basic questions in graph theory, including extremal graph theory (how large must a graph be before one is guaranteed to have a certain subgraph) and Ramsey theory (which shows that large objects are forced to have structure).
-Variations on matching theory are discussed, including theorems of Dilworth, Hall, Konig, and Birkhoff, and an introduction to network flow theory.
-Methods of enumeration (inclusion/exclusion, Mobius inversion, and generating functions) are introduced and applied to the problems of counting permutations, partitions, and triangulations.
+Combinatorics studies discrete structures arising in mathematics, computer science, and many areas of application.
+Key topics include counting objects with specific properties (e.g., trees) and proving the existence of structures (e.g., matchings of all vertices in a graph).
+We cover basic questions in graph theory, including extremal graph theory (how large a graph must be to have a certain subgraph) and Ramsey theory (large objects are forced to have structure).
+An introduction to network flow theory and variations on matching theory, including theorems of Dilworth, Hall, König, and Birkhoff, are discussed.
+Methods of enumeration (inclusion/exclusion, Möbius inversion, and generating functions) are applied to problems of counting permutations, partitions, and triangulations.
+Students will be expected to be comfortable writing proofs.
+More experience with proofs may be gained by first taking a 3000-level MATH course.

 Distribution Requirements (SMR-AS)